ZHANG-zzt/Fine-tuning-Data/README.md

 trainer.save_model('your_path')
 ```

-Then execute the fine-tuning program code.
+Then, execute the fine-tuning program code.
 ```
 python Fine_8B.py
 ```